3LilyFarmer/ACIT2520_termProject/breakdownofwork.md

 Arthur Cai:
 I worked on the following tasks:
 1. Arthur added the delete function (uploaded by Michael).
-2. <Insert Some Task Here> - This task is responsible for xyz functionality.
-3. <Insert Some Task Here> - This task is responsible for xyz functionality.

 I also needed to research on Youtube and Google the following things:
 1. <Insert Video or Link to thing you needed to research>